LVKhomyakova/RSS_cv/cv.md

 - :e-mail: LV.Khomyakova@gmail.com

 ### 3. Summary:
 I want to realize myself as a Front-end Developer.
-I am responsible, accurate, keep myself up to date on the latest technlogy and improve my skills.
+I am responsible, accurate, keep myself up to date on the latest technology and improve my skills.
 ### 4. Skills:
 Basic knowledge of:
 * .NET Framework